lucavallin/syn/README.md

 - Add the remote to this repository: `git remote add google https://source.developers.google.com/p/<your-project>/r/syn`.
 Replace `<your-project>` with the correct name.
 - Push changes with `git push --all google`

+## IFTTT
+The project currently sends detection notifications via IFTTT webhooks.
+Once you have the event name and the webhook key, you can configure these with Terraform.
+The Notify function uses this information to trigger a notification.

 ## Makefile
 The Makefile contains the following commands to make development easier:
 - `make ssh`: Easily connect over SSH to the Raspberry Pi